How tax works in Brixx

 Tax in Components

-If you do not want to apply tax to a component, simply turn the tax toggle to the 'off' position in that component - tax will no longer be applied to that component.
+If you prefer not to apply tax to a specific component, simply switch the tax toggle off.

 The tax option in components allows you to select which of the two tax rates set in Settings to apply to the component.
 You can also select 'Custom' if you need to enter a tax rate different to either tax rate in Settings.